dso6060/jdp/README.md

 **📥 Pull Data:** Extension queries the Justice Definitions Project MediaWiki API to retrieve and display legal definitions from the curated knowledge base.

 **📤 Send Requests:** When definitions are not found, users can submit requests for missing terms via webhook integration.
-These requests are automatically logged to a [Google Sheet](https://docs.google.com/spreadsheets/d/15mdKhoJuhdzpeSCL0STRLFI5umMaDF5CCf0D5qiWbOY/edit?usp=sharing) for tracking and community-driven expansion of the database.
+These requests are automatically logged to a [Google Sheet](https://docs.google.com/spreadsheets/d/15mdKhoJuhdzpeSCL0STRLFI5umMaDF5CCf0D5qiWbOY/edit?usp=sharing) for prototype iteration and community-driven expansion of the database.

 **📊 Request Tracking:** All definition requests are captured with:
 - Timestamp of the request